DASH-666/chatBotCpp/README.md

 # chatBotCpp
 This is a simple chatbot I made with C++ for my university project.
-The program is cross-platform, but I tested it on Linux.
+The program is cross-platform, but I tested it only on Linux.
 No need to recompile after making changes to the DB files :)

 # ChatBotDB.csv